mattheww/gomill/gomill_docs/ringmaster.rst

    maximum number of games to play in the run

 :option:`!--max-games` is independent of any :confval:`number_of_games`
-setting in the tournament file; the competition will stop if either limit is reached.
+settings in the tournament file; the competition will stop if either limit is reached.

 It's ok to stop a tournament with :kbd:`Ctrl-C`; incomplete games will be